-Do you or someone you know have different-colored eyes?
+Do you or does someone you know have different-colored eyes?
 When you meet someone with one blue and one brown eye, for example, it sometimes takes a minute to register why they may seem a little “not quite right.”
 But then, when you look a little closer, you see how beautiful and unique this trait is.
 It’s a rare phenomenon called heterochromia.
 So is it always DNA-caused or can it happen for other reasons?
 Let’s have a look.

 Where Eye Color Comes From